RyanMoodGAMING/HalfCoins/README.md

 # HalfCoins

-Upon a player dieing, they will loose half of ther
+Upon a player dieing, they will loose half of there balance.

 ## Normal Installation (Non-Developer)